maddc0de/CV/README.md

 - Proficient in visual communication and presentation of design ideas through manual drafting, technical drawings, model-making, and CAD software, showcasing strong attention to detail and ability to convey concepts.
 - Demonstrated a holistic approach to problem-solving by applying building technology knowledge to design projects, considering factors such as structure, building regulations, material selection, interior environment and user comfort.
 - Collaborated with students from TEI Athens, in Greece on a Mapping of Space project.
-- Attained 1st on Dissertation: "How significant is the role of sound, as shaped by architecture, in experiencing space?" highlighting research skills, critical thinking, and the ability to explore complex concepts.
+- Attained 1st on Dissertation: "How significant is the role of sound, as shaped by architecture, in experiencing space?" highlighting research skills, critical thinking, and the ability to explore and communicate complex concepts.

 ### Ritsumeikan Asia Pacific University (September 2017 - June 2018)
 #### College of Asia Pacific Studies: Exchange Programme